 Fishing Clothing for all seasons – what to wear?

-All year round, regardless of what time of year I would recommend waterproof trainers for boat fishing waterproof outdoor boots for bank fishing.
+All year round, regardless of what time of year I would recommend waterproof training shoes, for boat fishing waterproof outdoor boots or waterproof outdoor boots, for bank fishing.
 For anything else, chest waders and boots with studs.
 This includes predator fishing from the sea shore, as the studs will give ultimate grip and the waders stop you getting splashed by the odd rogue wave.

 Nov – March:

 Warm trousers a long-sleeved T-shirt, shirt and a thick fleece.
 A warm hat and most importantly, polarised sunglasses, for eye protection.

 Alba will provide lightweight waterproof wading jackets, over trousers and, if wading, we supply waders, boots and auto inflate life vests.